Why this site exists.

 Why I made it

 I have spent enough time around groups of strikingly different people that the question of what kind of difference we were running into kept recurring.
-The Big Five, the Enneagram, MBTI variants — each gave partial vocabulary and each refused to stay in my head longer than a few weeks.
-The constitutional framework, in its modernised form, has stayed: I find myself using its categories in the working week, not because they predict anything, but because they let me notice what I would otherwise walk past.
+The Big Five gave a thin, empirically defensible vocabulary that did not, in practice, help me read a room.
+The popular systems — Enneagram and MBTI — were worse than thin: the first an over-extension of Jung into mysticism, the second a distortion of Gurdjieff's body / emotion / intellect typology with the body removed and a magazine quiz dropped in its place.
+Neither stayed in my head because neither was looking at the body.
+The constitutional framework, which does look at the body, has stayed: I find myself using its categories in the working week, not because they predict anything, but because they let me notice what I would otherwise walk past.

 The 1921 source has obvious problems and is not a book I would recommend without caveats.
 But its observational core is sharper than its reputation, and its language for the orientations is durable.
 The modernised version on this site keeps the observation, sets it in contemporary biology where contemporary biology bears on it, and is honest about everything the framework cannot do.